Vih-Rodrigues/Introduction-Python-with-Docker/readme.md

 - Open the folder in your preferred editor, like Visual Studio Code.

-- Start the Docker image with docker `compose up --build`.
+- Start the Docker image with docker `docker-compose up -d --build`.

 - Create your Python files inside the _python_ folder.